alpinejs/alpine/packages/docs/src/en/essentials/lifecycle.md

 <div x-data="{ open: false }" x-init="$watch('open', value => console.log(value))">
 ```

 As you can see above, `$watch` allows you to hook into data changes using a dot-notation key.
-When that peice of data changes, Alpine will call the passed callback and pass it the new value. along with the old value before the change.
+When that piece of data changes, Alpine will call the passed callback and pass it the new value. along with the old value before the change.

 [→ Read more about $watch](/magics/watch)